scylladb/scylladb/docs/cql/cql-extensions.md

 the user cannot know when the view updates have all finished - or even be sure that they succeeded.

-However, there are circumstances where ScyllaDB does view updates _synchronously_ - i.e., the user's write returns only after the views were updated.
-This happens when the materialized-view replica is on the same node as the base-table replica.
-For example, if the base table and the view have the same partition key.
-Note that only ScyllaDB guarantees synchronous view updates in this case - they are asynchronous in Cassandra.

-ScyllaDB also allows explicitly marking a view as synchronous.
+ScyllaDB allows marking a view as synchronous.
 When a view is marked synchronous, base-table updates will wait for that view to be updated before returning.
 A base table may have multiple views marked synchronous, and will wait for all of them.
 The consistency level of a